Fundamental Limits of Non-Hermitian Sensing from Quantum Fisher Information: Preliminaries

 \subsection{Fisher information for perturbed Hamiltonians}

-We now apply the theory from the previous section to a perturbed system described by Eq.~(\ref{eq:Hp}) with Hermitian perturbation $\Hp$ and the real-valued perturbation parameter $\varepsilon$ as the observable parameter~$\parameter$.
+We now apply the theory from the previous section to a Hamiltonian that we write in the form of a perturbed system described by Eq.~(\ref{eq:Hp}).
+Here, $\Hs$ denotes the unperturbed Hamiltonian of interest (which may later exhibit an EP, DP, or isolated mode) and it is taken to be located at $\varepsilon = 0$.
+The Hermitian perturbation $\Hp$ and the real-valued perturbation parameter $\varepsilon$ describe the effect of the observable parameter~$\parameter$.
 The unperturbed Hamiltonian $\Hs$ is non-Hermitian due to the coupling to the scattering channels according to Eq.~(\ref{eq:Heff}).
 With the Green's function of the unperturbed Hamiltonian $\Hs$

 and Eq.~(\ref{eq:Qscatt}), we can write

 With the spectral norm in Eq.~(\ref{eq:defspn}) we can write for the QFI in Eq.~(\ref{eq:FIdefQ})

 with the incoming photon flux $\intensity := \normV{\incoming}^2/(\hbar\omega)$.
 Inserting Eq.~(\ref{eq:QH1}) yields the maximum QFI